sf-concurrency/Alexis_Chapter7_DataParallelism/Ch7Notes.md

 - MultiplyArraysWithErrorHandling/

 Possible extra projects:
-- just migrate to Xcode
+- DONE just migrate to Xcode
 - translate to Swift, for Swift-to-Swift comparison of OpenCL and Metal
 - Compare API design with TF, pytorch, Metal, numpy, and other frameworks that abstract GPU-accelerated or vectorized computation.